St. Thomas Aquinas and the Immaculate Conception

 Hence he does not pronounce on the question whether the Virgin Mary was

 sanctified at the very moment of her animation.
-St. Bonaventure had posed that question
+St. Bonaventure had posed that

-leave the question open and did not answer it.
+preferred to leave the question open and did not answer it.

-favor of the privilege, he might have introduced the distinction, familiar in
+maintain his original position in favor of the privilege, he might have

-his works, between priority of nature and priority of time.
-He might thus have
+and priority of time.
+He might thus have explained his phrase “soon after”

-explained his phrase “soon after” (cito post) to mean that the creation of
+(cito post) to mean that the creation of Mary’s soul preceded her

-Mary’s soul preceded her sanctification only by a priority of nature.
-But, as
+sanctification only by a priority of nature.
+But, as John of St. Thomas[39]

 remarks, he was impressed by the reserved attitude of the Roman Church, which